adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - These observations have led to different approaches for semantic mapping which vary in the numbers and types of semantic concepts and means of associating them with different parts of the environments.

  - As an example,
-	 - Pronobis and Jensfelt [206] label different rooms,
+	 - Pronobis and Jensfelt [206] label different rooms, (룸별 식별)
-	 - while Pillaiand Leonard [201] segment several known objects in the map.
+	 - while Pillaiand Leonard [201] segment several known objects in the map. (물체 식별)

 ```
 [206] A. Pronobis and P. Jensfelt.
 Large-scale semantic mapping and reasoning with heterogeneous modalities.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), pages 3515–3522.
 IEEE, 2012.
 ```
-- With the exception of few approaches, semantic parsing atthe basic level was formulated as a classification problem,where simple mapping between the sensory data and semanticconcepts has been considered.
+- With the exception of few approaches, semantic parsing at the basic level was formulated as a classification problem,where simple mapping between the sensory data and semantic concepts has been considered.